provenance-io/docs/ecosystem/funding-program/README.md

 The Foundation is seeded with a generous fund to support the foundation's operation, the core infrastructure, and a grants program for Improvement Projects \(PIPs\).

-Ongoing funding is provided by levying fees \(gas\) on the use of the Provenance Blockchain blockchain network services.
+Ongoing funding is provided by levying fees \(gas\) on the use of the Provenance Blockchain network services.

 The Provenance Blockchain native utility-token to pay for services is **Hash**, which can be freely bought and sold on publicly exchanges.